Updated 8th April 2019

-- you are likely to have only one caravan to worry about, of course, but similar technology is available in security gadgets which detect intruders and set off the appropriate alarm within the caravan itself;
+- technology is available in security gadgets which detect intruders and set off the appropriate alarm within the caravan itself;

 - these kinds of security systems may help you feel more considerably more confident and at ease about the security of your caravan – and strategically placed warnings to the effect that the devices are fitted are likely to discourage all but the most determined of intruders;

 - there have been past media reports of thieves operating in Europe who appear to have used some kind of narcotic “sleeping” gas to knock out the occupants of caravans in order to gain entry and make off with valuables;